TongchengOpenSource/smart-doc/README.md

 ![response-fields](https://images.gitee.com/uploads/images/2019/1231/223817_32bea6dc_144669.png "response.png")
 ## Integration through unit tests
-You can generate documentation by adding smart-doc dependencies directly to your project and then writing unit tests to start smart-doc.
-But we still recommend that you use the smart-doc-maven-plugin plugin.
+You can generate documentation by adding smart-doc dependencies directly to your project and then writing unit tests to start smart-doc. we still recommend that you use the smart-doc-maven-plugin plugin.

 [Use smart-doc by junit test](https://github.com/smart-doc-group/smart-doc/wiki/Use-smart-doc-by-junit-test)
 ## Building
-you can build with the following commands.
+You could build with the following commands.
 (Java 1.8 is required to build the master branch)
 ```
 mvn clean install -Dmaven.test.skip=true
 ```